Baby Essentials | The Complete List For New And Expecting Parents

 Baby Essentials: Playtime And Carrying

 Between reading books and enjoying tummy time on the floor, it’s important to have the right toys available for your little one.
-While there’s no one toy that’s a must-have, consider things like a baby swing, baby books, rattles, soft blocks, or a bouncer seat.
+While there’s no one toy that’s a must-have, consider things like a baby swing or bouncer, baby books, rattles, soft blocks, or a bouncer seat.

 You’ll also want to have the right baby equipment for the activities that your family enjoys.
 A stroller is a must-have for most families.